 Mr Vincent Lien was co-opted to the Board on 3 October 2019 and formally elected as director representing the Founder Member on 26 June 2020.
 He is a member of the Investment Committee.

 Mr Lien graduated with a Bachelor’s degree in Business Administration from the University of New Brunswick in 1986.
-He obtained a Ph.
-D. Hons in Business Administration from Hyupsung University in 2018.
+He was awarded an honorary Doctorate in Business Administration in 2018 by HyupSung University.

 Mr Robert Charles was elected as a Director representing the Founder Member on 26 June 2020.
-He is a member of the Digital & Technology Committee and the Risk Management Committee.
+He is the Chairman of the Digital & Technology Committee and a member of the Risk Management Committee.

-Mr Charles is currently a Managing Director at Coherent, a Hong Kong startup that provides digital solutions to insurers.
+Mr Charles is currently a Managing Director at Coherent, a Hong Kong headquartered insurance technology company that provides digital solutions to insurers.
 He is an actuary with a background in health, retirement and investment.
 Mr Charles spent most of his career in consulting.
 He served as the Asia Pacific CEO of Towers Watson, a leading global risk and human capital management firm.
 He then built the Hong Kong business of CXA Group, a Singapore startup that provides insurance technology to employers and financial institutions.

 Mr Charles obtained a First Class Honours degree in Mathematics from the University of Oxford in 1987.
 He is a Fellow of the Institute of Actuaries, UK.